zuozuo/UI-TARS-desktop/docs/quick-start.md

   <img src="../apps/ui-tars/images/quick_start/settings_scene.png" width="500px" />

 > [!NOTE]
-> Before using `Browser Use` mode, please ensure that Chrome, Edge, or Firefox is installed on your device.
+> Before using `Browser Operator` mode, please ensure that Chrome, Edge, or Firefox is installed on your device.

 8. Input the command to start a round of GUI operation tasks!